silnrsi/font-ramsina/documentation/source/design.md

 ![Ramsina Sample - Genesis 11](../assets/images/RamsinaGen11.png){.fullsize}
 <figcaption>Ramsina Sample - Genesis 11</figcaption>

+## Character Set

+For a complete list of characters included in this font, see [Character Set Support](charset.md).

+## Font Features

+Alternate glyphs that are available through features are demonstrated in the [Features](features.md) document.

 ## Alaph shape

 The shape of U+0710 SYRIAC LETTER ALAPH varies, depending on context, the character that precedes it, and whether it has a diacritic or not.
 These are conventions, and there is no documented hard rules of how the shape is rendered.
 This font follows the _Khudra_ (the most widely used Syriac book in the church) convention.